Astrap1/Orpits-0x02/README.md

 Overall satisfaction received the highest average rating at 4.3 out of 5.
 Nine of the 10 participants rated their satisfaction at 4 or 5, indicating that the application met the expectations of most participants in this testing round.

 The likelihood of using the app again also received an average rating of 4.2 out of 5.
 However, this measure had two ratings of 3, compared with one rating of 3 for each of the other measures.
 Although 80% of participants still gave a positive rating of 4 or 5, the result suggests that repeat-use value has slightly more room for improvement than ease of use, interface design, or overall satisfaction.

+# Conclusion

+x2pad demonstrates that a keyboard-first note-taking application can combine document editing, structured tables, executable code boxes, and contextual AI assistance within a single workflow.
+Two rounds of user testing produced generally positive results and helped guide improvements such as fuzzy command search, clearer table navigation, automatic saving, and easier code-execution setup.

+The project now provides a functional local-first editor while leaving room for further refinement.
+Future work will focus on investigating a secure and sustainable managed AI-access system.